lephuocdai/iOS-SDK-Helper/README.md

 	…
 	[[Weemo instance] disconnect];
 	…
 This method disconnected the Weemo singleton from the network.
 The singleton is not destroyed.
-To reconnect, simply use the `WeemoWithAPIKey:andDelegate:error:`.
+To reconnect, simply use the `WeemoWithAppID:andDelegate:error:`.
 The user have to re-authenticate afterwards.

+To create a call, one must simply call `createCall:` of the Weemo instance] with the contactID to call.
+The method `[[Weemo instance]createCall:andSetDisplayName:]` allows the Host Application to set the display name of the contact called.

 ### Delegate